nyxssmith/LamplighterGame/README.md

  trinket
-  - just any item but can have effect
+  - just any item but can have characteristic (that must be an effect)
   - doesnt do anything on its own
   - guarneteed to have an effect

  charm of shielding
    - absorbs % of damage for holder
-   - costs mana to do so
+   - doesnt cost mana to do so

 charm of healing
  - slow health regen over time
+ - doesnt cost mana

  charm of harming
   - slow health decay over time
+  - doesnt cost mana to do so
   - can synergize with other effects to drain enemy health, or just be junk

  charm of speed